Becoming a Pharmacist

 To learn more about U.S. pharmacy schools, visit the American Association of Colleges of Pharmacy.

-For additional information about pre-pharmacy advising, contact the pre-health adviser and faculty mentor.
+For additional information about pre-pharmacy advising, contact the pre-health adviser.
 Also, please carefully review the websites of the pharmacy schools in which you are interested.